 Erin Gentry Lamb, Ph.D. is Associate Professor and Chair of Biomedical Humanities and Director of the Center for Literature and Medicine at Hiram College in Ohio.
 Her teaching and scholarship are grounded in rhetorical analysis and feminist bioethics approaches.
 She also works on the pedagogy of health humanities and age studies at the baccalaureate level, including co-authoring a comprehensive report on Baccalaureate Health Humanities Programs in the United States and co-editing a special issue of The Journal of Medical Humanities focused on “Pre-Health Humanities” (2017).
 Outside of work, she can be found gardening and cooking with her husband, playing games with her daughter, crafting cocktails for friends, or fostering her guilty predilections for all things frosted and lowbrow fiction.

 Brandy L. Utter, M.D. graduated from the University of Arkansas for Medical Sciences, completed her internship and residency in Family Medicine at Wake Forest University’s Baptist Medical Center, and then practiced for six years at the Allina Health Clinic in Shoreview, MN.
 You can take the girl out of the South, but you have to put her back after a while to thaw out, and so she currently practices family medicine at an urgent care clinic near Little Rock, Arkansas.
 A passionate advocate for rural health education and an avid traveler, she has served as medical advisor to the board of the non-profit Operation Dignity International, helping to develop medical infrastructure in Ghana.
 She has also volunteered at clinics in Macao and Kenya.
-Away from work, she enjoys spending time with her husband and their five-year-old daughter.
+Away from work, she enjoys spending time with her husband and their daughter and son.
 Gardening and cooking bring her joy.

 Deborah Bowman is Professor of Bioethics, Clinical Ethics, and Medical Law at St. George’s, University of London.
 Her background is in philosophy and the arts and her academic interests concern the role of emotion in ethical decision-making, moral distress, the arts, and health.
 She is a regular commentator in the media, including as a program consultant to, and regular panellist on, BBC Radio 4’s series Inside the Ethics Committee.
 Professor Bowman is currently the Editor-in-Chief of the BMJ journal Medical Humanities.
 She has a commitment to public engagement and has spoken at many festivals, salons and events, including Sick, the Cheltenham Science Festival and Medicine Unboxed.
 Deborah is Chair of The Deafinitely Theatre Company and a Fellow of the Royal Society of Arts.